The 18 Best Books for English Language Learner (ELL) Students of Any Level

 Getting your hands on groundbreaking ELL books for students is only half the battle.
 You still need to present them in a way that students will appreciate.
 Here are some things to remember to help you get the most from your ELL books:

 - Use your books as a source of inspiration, not the blueprint for your entire lesson.
 Choose which elements to cover and feel free to skip anything irrelevant to your class or too difficult for your students’ level.
-Remember, your students are coming to learn from you first and foremost!

 - Plan, plan, plan.
 Don’t think just because you teach with top-rated ELL books that you don’t have to do any lesson prep.
 Plan your lessons thoroughly and think about what supplemental material you can add to drive new concepts home.